Patrik Pasma

-Patrik Pasma (born 2 March 2000) is a Finnish racing driver.
+Patrik Antero Pasma (born 2 March 2000) is a Finnish racing driver.
 He last competed for Evans GP in the Formula Regional Asian Championship.

 Career

 Formula Ford

 Pasma started his single seater career in an array of different Formula Ford categories, mostly in the UK but some in his home country Finland.
 The Walter Hayes Trophy, Finnish Formula Ford Junior Championship, Champion of Brands and Marcel Albers Memorial Trophy were some of the categories he races in.
-Pasma's best result was a 2nd place finish in the Marcel Albers Memorial Trophy held at Circuit Zandvoort, he finished behind Irishman Stephen Daly.
+Pasma's best result was a second place finish in the Marcel Albers Memorial Trophy held at Circuit Zandvoort, he finished behind Irishman Stephen Daly.